Medical support in the Korean War: India

 After the outbreak of the Korean War on 25 June 1950, India decided to provide a medical unit.
 The 60th Parachute Field Ambulance (60th PFA), commanded by Lieutenant Colonel A. G. Rangaraj, arrived on 20 November 1950 and began to operate on 6 December 1950 at the Pyongyang front.
+Indian forces departed from Bombay in October 1950 arrived in Busan on 22 November 1950.
+The Indian Army deployed four combat surgeons, two anesthesiologists, one dentist and an estimated total of 346 servicemen permanently for the duration of the conflict.
+The units were sent after intense lobbying by V.K Krishna Menon to both the UN forces and the Indian Government.
+This was the first deployment of forces to international territory by the newly independent nation under an UN mandate.
+India also chaired the Neutral Nations Repatriation Commission for peaceful repatriation of prisoners of war.

 The main unit was attached to the British 27th Infantry Brigade and the 1st Commonwealth Division and provided medical support at the front, while the detachment served in the hospital at Daegu, providing services to the UN Forces, South Korean Army, and Korean civilians.
+Elements from the group were attached to 187 Airborne Regimental Combat Team.
 Around 20,000 soldiers and civilians were treated from November 1950 to February 1954.

-After Operation Tomahawk on 21 March 1951, for which the 60th PFA was attached to the 187th Airborne Regimental Combat Team, two members of the unit were awarded with the Maha Vir Chakras, while the 60th PFA was awarded the President's Trophy on 10 March 1955.
+By the end of the conflict, the unit would aid over 195,000 civilians and performed nearly 2,300 surgeries in the warfield.
+Around 100 North Korean soldiers who refused to be repatriated to the either state were also sent back to India.
+After Operation Tomahawk on 21 March 1951, two members of the unit were awarded with the Maha Vir Chakras and six Vir Chakras while the 60th PFA was awarded the President's Trophy on 10 March 1955.
+Four soldiers would receive an ROK Order of Military Merit and unit was also given a United States Meritorious Unit Commendation.
+Indian units would partake in 103 combat operations and ran four hospitals in South Korea to train field doctors and nurses.
+A total of 627 Indian troops were deployed prior to departure of all Indian units on 23 February 1954,following the armistice.

-Indian Army officer—Colonel M. K..Unni Nayar, part of the United Nations Korea Committee, died on 12 August 1950 when he was killed in a mine accident.
+The Indian forces experienced three casualties and 26 soldiers were captured as prisoners of war.
+Indian Army officer—Colonel M. K..Unni Nayar, part of the United Nations Korea Committee, died on 12 August 1950 when he was killed in a mine accident near Waegwan.
 He was buried in Daegu, and his wife was interred in the same grave in 2012.
 A memorial to him in Suseong District, Daegu was unveiled on 7 December 1950.